 Benefits description You pay Preventive care, children (cont.)
-Consumer Option • Physical exams required for obtaining or continuing employment or insurance, attending schools or camp, athletic exams or travel All charges Immunizations, boosters, and medications for travel or work-related exposure Preventive care medications Consumer Option Medications to promote better health as recommended under the USPSTF with a rating of "A" or "B" and by the Affordable Care Act.
+Consumer Option Not covered: All charges Routine physical checkups and related tests provided in an urgent care setting Flu vaccines obtained from a non-participating provider • Physical exams required for obtaining or continuing employment or insurance, attending schools or camp, athletic exams or travel Immunizations, boosters, and medications for travel or work-related exposure Preventive care medications Consumer Option Medications to promote better health as recommended under the USPSTF with a rating of "A" or "B" and by the Affordable Care Act.
 Changes can occur throughout the year.
-A complete list of preventive care services recommended under the U.S. Preventive Services Task Force (USPSTF) with a rating of "A" or "B" is available online at www.uspreventiveservicestaskforce.org/Page/Name/uspstf-a-and-b-recommendations/ The following drugs and supplements are covered without cost-share, even if over-the-counter when prescribed by a health care professional and filled at a network pharmacy.
-Nothing Aspirin for adults age 50-59 and women of childbearing age Folic acid supplements for women of childbearing age 400 & 800 mcg Vitamin D supplements (prescription strength) (400 & 1,000 units) for members 65 or older Prenatal vitamins for pregnant women To receive benefits, you must use a Network retail pharmacy and have a written prescription from your physician.
+A complete list of preventive care services recommended under the U.S. Preventive Services Task Force (USPSTF) with a rating of "A" or "B" is available online at www.uspreventiveservicestaskforce.org/Page/Name/uspstf-a-and-b-recommendations/ Nothing The following drugs and supplements are covered without cost-share, even if over-the-counter when prescribed by a health care professional and filled at a network pharmacy.
+Aspirin for adults age 50-59 and women of childbearing age Folic acid supplements for women of childbearing age 400 & 800 mcg Prenatal vitamins for pregnant women To receive benefits, you must use a Network retail pharmacy and have a written prescription from your physician.
 Medications will be dispensed in up to a 30-day supply or the recommended prescribed limit, whichever is less.
 Note: Benefits are not available for non-aspirin pain relievers such as acetaminophen, ibuprofen or naproxen sodium based products.